Akira25/json-creator/README.md

 # json-creator
-This collection of scripts helps to genereate the json-files for *autoupdate*. https://github.com/Akira25/autoupdate
+This script genereates the json-files for *autoupdate*. https://github.com/Akira25/autoupdate

-### parse-dict
+### parse-dict (wil be soon deprecated)
 This script gets the router models from the wiki page of Freifunk Berlin and saves their (buildbot-) names in a dictionary.
 In a second step the routers (internal-) names must be added by hand.